-To install the passenger seat
+To install the seat

-Insert the projections on the front of the passenger seat into the seat holders as shown, and then push the rear of the seat down to lock it in place.
+Insert the projection on the front of the seat into the seat holder, orient the seat in order to insert the seat bracket into the seat lock, push the rear of the seat down to lock it in place, and then remove the key.

 - 1. Projection

+- 2. Seat bracket

-- 2. Seat holder
+- 3. Seat holder

-- 2. Remove the key.
+- Seat lock